wareed1/PointsTable/README.md

 - medal_results.txt - the category medal winners
 - club_results.txt - the participating swim teams in reverse order of placement, calculated based on points per swimmer

-## 11. Enhancements and Fixes

-1. mklabels.vbs has a hardcoded banner of "Kemptville Bluefins Swim Meet" on line 13.
-Get the banner from ms.conf instead.